-Articles 5 and 6 of the Executive Regulations impose obligations relating to advertising, invoicing and pricing on suppliers, superseding the requirements set forth in Articles 7 and 8 of the Law.
+Articles 5 and 6 of the Regulations impose obligations relating to advertising, invoicing and pricing on suppliers, superseding the requirements set forth in Articles 7 and 8 of the Law.

-Article 5 of the Executive Regulations lists the three ways that explanatory information may be displayed: (i) writing the price on the commodity (depending on its nature); (ii) affixing a label including the price on the commodity; or (iii) placing the price at the place of the service being provided.
+Article 5 of the Regulations lists the three ways that explanatory information may be displayed:

+- " writing the price on the commodity (depending on its nature); - " affixing a label including the price on the commodity; or - " placing the price at the place of the service being provided.

 Article 5 also prescribes that it should be expressly stated whether debit cards are accepted and any related discounts.
-Furthermore, the practice of including additional amounts to the value of a commodity where consumers use credit cards as a payment method is now prohibited under the Executive Regulations.
+Furthermore, the practice of including additional amounts to the value of a commodity where consumers use credit cards as a payment method is now prohibited under the Regulations.

-Article 6 of the Executive Regulations reaffirms that invoices must be provided by suppliers to consumers albeit it expands on the Law by listing particulars that must be included therein.
-In addition, Article 6 also prescribes that a supplier must provide a consumer with a warranty document and, in the event that a commodity or services are to be provided in phases, a supplier must provide a consumer with a schedule of payments which relate to the completion of each phase.
+Article 6 of the Regulations reaffirms that invoices must be provided by suppliers to consumers albeit it expands on the Law by listing particulars that must be included therein.
+Article 6 also prescribes that a supplier provide a consumer with a warranty document and, if a commodity or services are to be provided in phases, a supplier provide a consumer with a schedule of payments relating to the completion of each phase.